Tornadoes and damaging winds are likely Easter weekend

-According to the Storm Prediction Center, "tornadoes (potentially strong/long-tracked) and widespread damaging winds are expected to be the primary hazards."
+According to the Storm Prediction Center (SPC), "tornadoes (potentially strong/long-tracked) and widespread damaging winds are expected to be the primary hazards."

 The threat stretches from Texas on Saturday to Georgia by Sunday night.